squeaky-pl/pystacia/doc/source/image.rst

 Transposing and transversing
 ---------------------------

-Use :meth:`tinyimg.image.Image.transpose` and
+Use :meth:`pystacia.image.Image.transpose` and
-:meth:`tinyimg.image.Image.transverse` to transpose
+:meth:`pystacia.image.Image.transverse` to transpose
 or transverse an image.
 Transposing creates a vertical mirror image by reflecting the pixels around the central x-axis while rotating them 90-degrees.
 Transversing creates a horizontal mirror image by reflecting the